 A growing number of patients with advanced lung cancer could soon be offered a blood test to help to decide the best treatment for them instead of having to get a tumor sample for analysis.
 New data from the BFAST trial presented at the ESMO Congress 2019 have shown that the test can be used successfully to identify complex DNA mutations in the cells of patients with non-small cell lung cancer (NSCLC) suitable for the latest targeted medicines.
 The technique detects tiny pieces of tumor DNA that are shed from cancer cells into the blood.

-“One of the biggest recent changes in treatment of NSCLC has been our ability to identify targetable genetic mutations that drive progression of the disease, but it is a major challenge to get a suitable tumor sample for analysis.
+“One of the biggest recent changes in the treatment of NSCLC has been our ability to identify targetable genetic mutations that drive the progression of the disease, but it is a major challenge to get a suitable tumor sample for analysis.
 We showed that liquid biopsy could be used to detect a complex type of driver mutation, called ALK, in patients with NSCLC.
 These then responded at least as well to targeted therapy as in previous studies using conventional biopsy techniques,” explained study author Dr Shirish Gadgeel, Rogel Cancer Center, University of Michigan, USA.

 In the BFAST analysis, over 2,000 patients with untreated NSCLC had blood tests using state-of-the-art technology to check for multiple driver genetic mutations.
-Approximately 1 in 20 were found to have tumor DNA showing a rearrangement in the ALK gene.
+Approximately 1 in 20 was found to have tumor DNA showing a rearrangement in the ALK gene.
 In patients treated with alectinib, a cancer treatment that targets the ALK mutation, over three quarters showed no signs of disease progression in the subsequent 12 months.

 “Liquid biopsy identified a similar proportion of patients with ALK mutations to that typically seen with traditional biopsy and the results with alectinib compared well with those seen in a pivotal study of this treatment,” said Gadgeel.